Johnny Crowley (Gaelic footballer): Senior

 Crowley first appeared for the Kerry senior team during the National Football League in 1995, playing in all of Kerry's games in the campaign.
-He played his first championship game at Right Half Forward in the opening round of the Munster Championship, scoring a point in an easy win over Limerick.
-The next round saw Kerry blitz Tipperary, scoring 7 goals, with Crowley helping himself to 2–01 to book a place in the Munster final for the first time since 1992.
+He played his first championship game at right half forward in the opening round of the Munster Championship, scoring a point in a win over Limerick.
+The next round saw Kerry defeat Tipperary, scoring 7 goals, with Crowley scoring 2–01 to book a place in the Munster final for the first time since 1992.
 They faced Cork in the final.
-The Rebels continued to have the upper hand over The Kingdom and ran out 0–15 to 1–09 winners.
+Cork won by 0–15 to 1–09.
 Crowley's first season as a Kerry senior saw him finish with a personal tally of 2–02 from 3 games.

 1996 saw Crowley struggle with injury, limiting him to only four league games.
 He scored 1–02 off the bench in Kerry's Munster championship opening round win over Tipperary.
 He played no part in the semi-final win over Waterford as Kerry set up another Munster final with Cork.
-Crowley was once more sprung from the bench, and despite not getting on the scoreboard, Kerry still ran out 0–14 to 0–11 winners and claimed a first Munster title since 1991.
-He was back in the starting 15 for the semi-final with Mayo at Left Half Forward.
-However his first, and many of his teammates, Croke Park outing ended in a surprising 2–13 to 1–10 loss.
+Crowley was brought on as a substitute and, despite not getting on the scoreboard, Kerry still ran out 0–14 to 0–11 winners and claimed a first Munster title since 1991.
+He was back in the starting 15 for the semi-final with Mayo at left half forward.
+However his first, and many of his teammates, Croke Park outing ended in a 2–13 to 1–10 loss.

 Crowley began the 1997 season by appearing in all over Kerry's league games up to the semi-final win over Laois.
 He played no part in the final as Kerry overcame Cork to take the title.
 For the third year in a row Crowley's side faced Tipperary, and for the third year Crowley scored a goal against them, once more off the bench.
-This set up a Munster final with Clare, who had a surprise win over Cork in the other semi-final.
-Once more he was to make an appearance off the bench, scoring a point in the process, as he picked up a second Munster championship.
-He played no part in the All Ireland semi-final, as Kerry made up for the previous year's loss as they overcame Cavan.
+This set up a Munster final with Clare.
+Once more, Crowley was to make an appearance off the bench, scoring a point in the process, as he picked up a second Munster championship.
+He played no part in the All Ireland semi-final, as Kerry overcame Cavan.
 The win meant Kerry qualified for a first All Ireland final in 11 years, where they faced Mayo once more.
 With Crowley coming off the bench to score a point, Kerry ran out 0–13 to 1–07 winners and, in the process, won a first All Ireland title in 11 years.
-As well a second Munster and first All Ireland Crowley also helped himself to 1–03 in the three games he played.
+As well a second Munster and first All Ireland Crowley also scored 1–03 in the three games he played.